WorldfavorOrg/recruitment-test-backend/README.md

 2)	__GetWith__: Endpoint will take a request object with filters (Name, Departments etc.) and return results from database.

 ### Data to import
-The data file is in CSV format and is included in this repo.
+The data file is in CSV format and included in this repo, named `Users.csv`.

 ### Technology Stack Required
 - .NET Core 3.1